-The procurement of defense equipment and the upgrading and renewed domestic market will drive the shipbuilding, aerospace and information security industries as well as peripheral machinery, materials, electrical engineering and other related manufacturers to invest in state-of-the-art research and development.
-This will achieve the goal of technological innovation and help manufacturers to grow.
+The procurement of defense equipment, and the upgraded and renewed domestic market, will stimulate the shipbuilding, aerospace, and information industries as well as manufacturers in peripheral fields such as machinery, materials, and electrical apparatus to become involved in state-of-the-art R&D. This will achieve the goal of technological innovation and help manufacturers to grow.